ihmeuw/vivarium_research/docs/source/models/cause.rst

 transition from a susceptible to infected cause model state in a given timestep.

-	For instance, as reported by the GBD, the global incidence of injuries in 2017 was approximately 6,800 cases per 100,000 person-years, or 0.068 cases per person-year.
+	For instance, consider an example in which the global cumulative incidence of injuries in 2017 was 6,800 cases per 100,000 person-years, or 0.068 cases per person-year.
+In this example, 6,800 new injuries occurred among 100,000 person-years of observation among the non-injured population.

-	Consider a cause model with a susceptible (not injured) state and an infected (injured) state with a simulation timestep of 1 year.
+	Now, consider a cause model with a susceptible (not injured) state and an infected (injured) state with a simulation timestep of 1 year.
 In this case, the probability that a simulant will transition from the susceptible to infected state within a single timestep (i.e. the transition probability)